Red Rising: Prequel comic

 A six-issue prequel comic book series exploring the origins of the rebel group "Sons of Ares" called Red Rising: Sons of Ares was published by Dynamite Entertainment in 2017.
 The series was continued with six more issues published in 2020.

 Adaptations

 Audiobooks

 An audiobook of Red Rising, the first book in the series, was released on January 28, 2014 by Recorded Books.
 GraphicAudio produced an audiobook of book one in two parts that include full cast, cinematic music and sound effects.
 Part one was released on March 22, 2023, and part two was released on May 15.

 Other media

 In February 2021, Stonemaier Games announced their Red Rising board game.
 The game got a Recommendation by the International Gamers Awards 2021.

 In 2014, Universal Pictures secured the rights for a film adaptation, but the project was eventually scrapped.
 Brown began developing Red Rising as a television series in 2018, and insinuated that the potential series had one of the major streaming services interested in adapting the series in 2021.
+In March 2026, Brown acknowledged that the project was no longer moving forward.